stijlist/enough/README.md

 Implement server-side rendering to remove JS execution latency from UI rendering and to enable users that don't have JS enabled.

 Archive:
+Unify the idea of a "parameter" with the idea of an "event" - parameters are events that occur in every period of the simulation. @done
 Align form fields and edit buttons. @done
 Make chart segments interactive.
 On mouseover, highlight and provide a breakdown of the expenses, revenue growth, or income for that segment. @done
 Improve error messages and feedback while creating new life events. @done Set up a devcards harness so we can test the UI from particular init states. @done Center the forecast chart. @done